 Cambridge College ("CC" or "the College") is committed to establishing and maintaining an educational and employment environment that is free from sexual harassment, as defined below.
-This policy governs investigations and determinations of claims of sexual harassment that would, if proven, constitute a violation of Title IX.
-Claims of sexual misconduct other than sexual harassment will be considered under the Cambridge College Sexual Misconduct Policy.
+This policy governs investigations and determinations of claims of sexual harassment that would, if proven, constitute a violation of Title IX and the Massachusetts Act Relative to Sexual Violence on Campus.
+Claims of sexual misconduct other than Title IX sexual harassment will be considered under the Cambridge College Sexual Misconduct Policy.
 Claims of sex discrimination that would not violate Title IX, if proven, will be considered under the College's Non-Discrimination Policy.